bo-rc/IRL-lab-management/FAA_Remote_Pilot.md

 ## 6.3 Airport Traffic Patterns

 Runways are numbered in reference to magnetic north.
+When you call a runway, planes are heading that number.

 Planes usually do left turns.